You didn’t ask, but here is a Mark Zuckerberg-themed academic journal

 In a call for papers earlier this year, Hwang argued that Zuckerberg has been uniquely “visually iconic” for a tech leader.

-“Whether raising a brow in front of a frat house, strolling through a field of VR helmets, or meeting the Chinese, Zuckerberg, and the changes he symbolizes in technology and society at large, is — we would submit — a deep well for discussion and intellectual inquiry,” he wrote.SM
+“Whether raising a brow in front of a frat house, strolling through a field of VR helmets, or meeting the Chinese, Zuckerberg, and the changes he symbolizes in technology and society at large, is – we would submit –a deep well for discussion and intellectual inquiry,” he wrote.SM